 DHS and the Bureau of Criminal Apprehension will not keep your fingerprints.
-However, if an FBI check is required for your background study, the Federal Bureau of Investigation (FBI) will keep your fingerprints and may use them for other purposes.
+However, if an FBI check is required for your background study, the Federal Bureau of Investigation (FBI) will keep your fingerprints and may use them for other purposes in accordance with state and federal law.